PK1812KHARE/DRISHTI/README.md

 Share your thoughts on potential improvements.
 Suggest additional features to enhance the experience for visually impaired users.
 Author
-Developed with ❤️ by Your Name.
+Developed with ❤️ by PATHIK.

 Feel free to fork, contribute, and help us make this application a life-changing tool for those in need.